-Surveyors make sure that buildings are safe and well-maintained.
+Surveyors make sure that buildings are safe and well-maintained so care can be delivered effectively.

-As a surveyor in the NHS, you'll be responsible for managing NHS properties.
-In the NHS, surveyors may be known as
+As an NHS surveyor, you'll be responsible for managing NHS properties.
+In the NHS, surveyors may be known as:

 - asset managers